datatern/hello-world/README.md

 # hello-world
-Hi to all the cool people at GitHub!
+Hi to all the cool people on GitHub!